eightyfive/fetch-run/README.md

 ### Execution order (LIFO)

+Since everything is a middleware, the _order of execution_ is important.

 Middlewares are executed in [LIFO order](https://en.wikipedia.org/wiki/FIFO_and_LIFO_accounting#LIFO) ("Last In, First Out").

 Everytime you push a new middleware to the stack, it is added as a new [onion layer](https://www.google.com/search?q=middleware+onion&tbm=isch) on top of all existing ones.